| Title: | Create a Flexible Forest Plot |

 ci_col |

 Color of the CI.
-A vector of color should be provided for the grouped forest plot.
-An internal color set will be if only not. |
+A vector of colors should be provided for a grouped forest plot.
+An internal color set will be used if not provided. |

 ci_alpha |

-Scalar value, alpha channel for transparency of point estimation.
-A small vertical line will be added to indicate the point estimation if this is not equals to 1. |
+Scalar value, alpha channel for transparency of the point estimate.
+A small vertical line will be added to mark the location of the point estimate if this is not equal to 1. |

 ci_fill |

-provided for the grouped forest plot.
+be provided for a grouped forest plot.
 If this is |

 ci_lty |

 Line type of the CI.
-A vector of line type should be provided for the grouped forest plot. |
+A vector of line types should be provided for a grouped forest plot. |

 ci_lwd |

 Line width of the CI.
-A vector of line type should be provided for the grouped forest plot. |
+A vector of line widths should be provided for a grouped forest plot. |

 ci_Theight |